 - Warning: Mitsubishi airbag system service required

-How to reset airbag light on a Mitsubishi
+How to reset the airbag light on a Mitsubishi

 The instructions outlined below work on any 1996 and newer Mitsubishi vehicles, including the Outlander, Galant, Mirage, Lancer, Eclipse, etc. For this procedure, you will need an Airbag OBD2 Scanner.
 The YOUCANIC Full System Scanner can read and clear fault codes through your vehicle’s SRS control module.

-- Plug the Mitsubishi airbag scanner into the OBD2 port under the dashboard, driver's side.
+- Plug the Mitsubishi airbag scanner into the OBD2 port under the dashboard and driver’s side.

 - Turn on the ignition and allow the scanner to power on.

 - Select your Mitsubishi model and year.
 For example, in 2017, Lancer.